migualex/geospatial-data/README.md

-# Remote Sensing & Machine Learning Projects
+# Geospatial Data Science Projects

 This repository contains independent projects developed for research and applied remote sensing and machine learning tasks.